 5 Factors That Raise Your Score

-Credit scores range between 300 and 850.
-The number is intended to suggest the likelihood someone is able to repay a lender.
-According to Black, anything above 700 is considered good to very good.
+FICO scores range between 300 and 850.
+The number is intended to suggest the likelihood someone can repay a lender.
+According to Black, anything above 700 is considered good or very good.

 There are five main factors that make up your credit score:

 - 15% — Age of open credit accounts

 - 10% — Recent credit applications

 - 10% — Having more than one type of credit